top of page

 Season 2 opens with everyone treating her like a complicated friend they're working through stuff with.
 The show skips the reconciliation entirely and asks you to accept that these people are fine now.

-They tried to kill each other.
+Cate lost an arm in the Season 1 finale fight.
 You can't handwave that with a time jump and some meaningful glances.

 I gave it a seven out of ten when we finished, which in hindsight might be generous.
 My wife was less diplomatic about it.